Your rates help deliver a wide range of day-to-day activities and services, and support investment in Auckland’s assets.

 Rates are how we share the cost of council services across the region, between property owners.

-Your rates charge will depend on where in Auckland you live, your property’s valuation and any rates increase by the council.
-Every property owner receives a Uniform Annual General Charge (fixed amount), general rates and targeted rates, for specific local services they fund.
+Your rates charge will depend on your property’s valuation, where in Auckland you live and any rates increase by the council.
+Every property has a Uniform Annual General Charge (fixed amount), a general rate (based on capital value) and targeted rates, for specific local and regional services.

 Find out more about How your property rates bill is made up.